gomes-fdr/restaurante/README.md

-# restaurante
+# Restaurante
-Simple example of Java swing of use - [lab prog 2 senac 2015/2]
+Simple sample of Java swing use.

+This is a exercise to "Laboratório de programação 2 - Senac-RS 2015-2"